cie/Sparkles/README.md

 ## Licencs

-All these software are released under MIT licence.
+All these visualizations are released under MIT licence.

 ## Interested?